 As interest in 5G continues to heat up, you’re likely to hear a lot more about 5G security.
 You may not, however, be hearing the whole story.
 Most conversations around 5G security centers on the standards put forward by 3GPP last year.
 Those standards are a good starting point, don’t get me wrong, but they’re not the last word on 5G security issues by a longshot.
 Why?
 Because they completely leave container security out of the conversation.

 5G Security and Containers

 There are a lot of new network elements to consider in a 5G architecture, but the biggest change in 5G is the fact that almost everything is now running on containerized software.
-In terms of 5g security threats, containers are prime targets for cybercriminals because they contain sensitive data such as passwords and private keys.
+In terms of 5G security threats, containers are prime targets for cybercriminals because they contain sensitive data such as passwords and private keys.
 Understanding how to protect containers from security threats is just as important as protecting the transport layers and gateways in a 5G network.
-Building on what 3GPP has proposed, we believe that 5G security protection has four main objectives, only two of which are currently addressed by the 3GPP’s recommendations.
+Building on what 3GPP has proposed, we believe that protection from 5G security issues and threats has four main objectives, only two of which are currently addressed by the 3GPP’s recommendations.

 A Four-point Approach to 5G Security